devisephp/documentation/source/docs.md

     - Couple of Demos
 ---

-#About Devise
 ##<a name="what-is-it" class="ia"></a>[#](#what-is-it)What Is It?
-Devise is a website content management system (CMS) that provides developers with an incredible set of tools they can arm their client's with.
+Devise is a website contdent management system (CMS) that provides developers with an incredible set of tools they can arm their client's with.
 Front-end editing, robust permissions, page management, localization, scheduled page edits and releases, all on a platform that can scale to large custom applications.

 ##<a name="couple-of-demos" class="ia"></a>[#](#couple-of-demos)Couple of Demos
 Devise has many tools and as you get into the documentation you'll find out more about some of the more complicated examples.
 Let's just start off with what one of your client's might experience.